-The smaller the capital firm the less likely they are to engage services of headhunting companies.
+The smaller the capital firm the less likely they are to engage the services of headhunting companies.

-They typically look for candidates who have good communication skills, have the good deal experience, and show the likelihood of source deals themselves.
+They typically look for candidates who have good communication skills, vast experience, and show the likelihood of sourcing deals themselves.

 How Resumes and Interviews for Venture Capital are Different from Banking or Private Equity?